-Ricky Alvarez headed home to make for a tense finish but Inter could not find the fifth goal that they needed to claim a place in the last eight.
+Ricky Alvarez headed home to make for a tense finish but Inter could not find the fifth goal that it needed to claim a place in the last eight.

 Cassano and Palacio, though, were always likely to take advantage of that aggressive back line given the chance and the former had tested Brad Friedel with a weak effort before he tumbled in the box from a similar position under very little contact from Gallas.

 The referee was unconvinced on that occasion but Palacio was more purposeful when played in by Jonathan on the right and crossed for Cassano to head home at the back post.

 Inter attacked with renewed vigor having cut into Tottenham's aggregate lead and the experienced Italy striker almost repaid the favor by setting Palacio through on goal but his chipped effort hit the crossbar.

 Spurs briefly stymied the home side's flow more effectively thereafter and Sigurdsson saw his curling shot tipped around the post but Inter would threaten again before the half was out.